Q & A with KATHARINE BEALS

 I now teach in the Graduate School of Education at the University of Pennsylvania, and this has given me an opportunity to learn more about current trends in education, and see how today's teachers are being trained.

 I'm also part of the education blogosphere, where there's a rich network of bloggers debating and sharing research about education.
-In addition to my own blog I'm a contributing blogger at kitchentablemath.
+In addition to my own blog I've been a contributing blogger at kitchentablemath.
+Most recently Catherine Johnson and I have started a new blog, at catherineandkatharine.wordpress.com.

 Finally, I have a PhD in linguistics, which has helped me analyze the conversational dynamics of today’s classrooms and the challenges they pose to left-brainers.